campg2j003/jfw_nsh/readme.txt

 !macroend ;JAWSInstallScriptItems

 ;Items to be placed in the installation folder in a full install.
+Note that if this macro is not defined, a warning will be generated.
 !macro JAWSInstallFullItems
 ...
 !macroend ;JAWSInstallFullItems

+Define the following macro to allow the installer source to be installed.
+It must include the macro JAWSJFWNSHInstallerSrc.

+!macro JAWSInstallerSrc
+;Install your installer source files here.
+!InsertMacro JAWSJFWNSHInstallerSrc
+!MacroEnd ;JAWSInstallerSrc

+If this macro is defined and the user selects the Installer Source component, the installer will create a folder in the installation folder called "Installer Source" and install the installer source files in it.
+If this macro is not defined, a default macro is used that only installs the source for JFW.nsh.

 !include "mui2.nsh"

 !include "jfw.nsh"